megroth2/Relational-Rails/README.md

 User Story 4, Lift Show

 As a visitor
-When I visit '/lift/:id'
+When I visit '/lifts/:id'
 Then I see the lift with that id including the lift's attributes (data from each column that is on the lift table)

-[ ] done
+[x] done

 User Story 5, Resort Lifts Index

 As a visitor
-When I visit '/resorts/:resort_id/lift'
+When I visit '/resorts/:resort_id/lifts'
 Then I see each Lift that is associated with that Resort with each Lift's attributes (data from each column that is on the lift table)